Here’s a quiz for you.

 A comfort food that isn’t fattening?
 Coming right up!
 This easy, warm, and comforting casserole is full of nutrition and goes straight from the oven to your table in minutes.
 Delicious served as a main dish with a large salad on the side.

-- 4 1/2 cups cooked wild rice blend - see note at end of post
+- 4 1/2 cups cooked wild rice blend - see note in this post

 - 2 1/2 cups chopped raw kale